rduplain/memo/startups-for-people-with-problems.md

 critical in co-developing the product/service, perhaps as a savvy first-customer type who will provide product management part-time while continuing to operate another business.
-This goes counter to popular advice that "everyone gets equal equity" which assumes/encourages that all founders go all in.
+This goes counter to popular advice that "everyone gets equal equity" that assumes/encourages that all founders go all in.
 There's no "one way" to split equity.

 It's possible to achieve a certain decision-making pattern with non-voting